-This Almond Butter Cake recipe is loaded with chocolate chips and topped with a chocolate drizzle.
-Almond Flavored Cake is a moist, delicious cake for dessert or even a fun snack.
+This super moist Almond Butter Cake recipe is loaded with chocolate chips and topped with a chocolate drizzle.
+This is a moist, delicious cake for dessert or even a fun snack.

-I found myself recently with a bottle of precious almond butter and a need to make a cake so I combined the two into a moist and tasty Almond Butter Cake.
+I found myself recently with a jar of precious almond butter and a need to make a cake so I combined the two into a moist and tasty vegan almond butter cake.

 Now I wonder how we ever survived without this cake!